 QEtaRamanujanKolbergIdentity C¶

-QEtaRamanujanKolbergIdentity is a container that holds all relevant data describing a Ramanujan-Kolberg identity.
+QEtaRamanujanKolbergIdentity is a container that holds all relevant data describing a Ramanujan-Kolberg identity together with the data from which it was computed.

 - algebraBasis: % -> QEtaAlgebraBasis QEtaExtendedAlgebra(C, ModularFunctionQSeriesInfinity C, QEtaLazyAlgebra(C, Polynomial C))